Our Board of Directors

 In her Board role, Philia believes she can be useful as QDN moves to develop strong local support groups, and more specific capacity building in preparation for the roll out of the NDIS.

 Peter was born in Cairns and has grown up in Townsville.
 He was diagnosed with multiple sclerosis four years ago.
 A boilermaker by trade and a licensed building contractor, Peter operated his own business in the building industry until three years ago when his son took over.

 He has a Diploma in Community Service with electives in disability.

 Peter brings to the Board his extensive business knowledge, and a passion for helping other people with disabilities and learning more about himself.
 He is finding the disability sector interesting and challenging.

-He is an active QDN member taking on roles including Regional Facilitator, convenor of the Townsville Local Support Group, and peer facilitator for QDN’s Ready to go project.
+He is an active QDN member taking on roles including Regional Facilitator, Convener of the Townsville Local Support Group, and Peer Facilitator for QDN’s Ready to go Project.